 We have to stop this.
 And we are trying to.
 Can we count on your support today to close down this slaughterhouse for good?

 BREAKING UPDATE!
-We can finally close this slaughterhouse for good!
-See what is happening.
+We finally closed this slaughterhouse for good!
+See what happened.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

 Rescued slaughterhouse dogs travel to find their forever home in the United States

 Earlier this year, FOUR PAWS had two major successes in combatting the dog meat trade in Cambodia: First the interception of 61 dogs destined for slaughter followed only weeks later by a major slaughterhouse closure.
 This left us caring for many dogs requiring intensive care and ultimately forever homes.
 While we always pursue local adoptions as a first option, we are committed no matter what to finding these dogs loving homes.
 We had arranged for some to be transferred to the US, where adoptive homes were waiting for them.
 However, COVID has raged in Cambodia during the last months, leading to a complete military lockdown of the capital city of Phnom Penh.
 The operation was therefore made even trickier than it usually would be.
 Luckily, the stars aligned and we were able to get the dogs moving again and successfully complete our largest shipment ever of survivors of the dog meat trade.
 A total of 20 dogs made the trip to sunny California.
 Doctor Katherine Polak, who already coordinated the rescues in Cambodia, was on the ground in Los Angeles to receive and transport the dogs to our partner charity, The Barking Lot Rescue www.thebarkinglot.net.
 Since their arrival, all of the dogs have gotten the love, attention, and care they need to recover from their prior traumas.

 Now comes the best news: America has fallen in love with these dogs!
 Many of them have already found their new homes.